Zombobot1/gtd-vis/README.md

 The dashboard mainly consist of 5 visuals.
 Each visual is explained in detail below.

 **Representations:**

-- Attack numbers - Worldwide map
+- Attack numbers - Worldwide map:
     - Shows yearly statistics by countries on number of incidents, killed and wounded people.
     - Number of incidents  is encoded with the colors from light orange to dark red.
 - Fatalities and Injuries - Line charts: